Living with Babies Born Small

 *The information may be updated.
 Please check the latest information.

-What fathers can do at home NEW!
+What fathers can do at home

 We suggest that fathers devote themselves to their babies without becoming self-conscious as long as time allows.
 Please stare at your baby, give it a rub-down, hold your baby in your arms, and speak to it.
 Experience the cuteness of your baby through parenting as much as you want.